 It is a good crossing point too.
 There are few of them.
 One about half a km below and another at the next large flat downstream.
 Honey wants to cross.

 Some may recognise this as my Seventieth Birthday Platypus pool.
-He wasn’t home today.
+He wasn’t home today, just two wood ducks.

-My old campsite at Mt Darling creek.
+My old campsite at Mt Darling Creek (confluence).
 Other folk have used all the wood for hundreds of metres around so I no longer camp there.

 Someone else’s firewood cache just below Mt Darling Creek.
 There are mountains of flood wrack firewood nearby.